HOW TO SPEND three DAYS IN ZION NATIONAL PARK WITH KIDS

 • Trail begins at the Temple of Sinawava which is the last shuttle stop

-• This is our favorite hike and one we feel everyone should do!
+• This is our favorite hike and one we feel everyone should do.
 The trail is easy and takes you along the river with steep cliffs on either side.
 The trail terminates at the mouth of The Narrows where you can get in and cool off before heading back.
 While the trail is mostly paved, it is sandy and there are some steep parts where we have seen people struggle with wheelchairs and strollers.
 Pro Tip: This may be the most popular hike in Zion NP.
 Try to be here first thing in the morning to avoid crowds.

 Angel’s Landing - While not an easy hike by any means, most people come to Zion to climb Angel’s Landing.
-Its popularity has grown so much over the past couple of years that now you are required to apply for a permit in order to hike it.
+Its popularity has grown so much over the past couple of years that you are now required to apply for a permit in order to hike it.
 My son and husband climbed Angel’s Landing on our first trip.
-They headed up around 1pm in mid July with 90+ degree temps (probably not the best decision for an old guy from Texas) and it took them about four hours.
-My husband said it nearly killed him but he was glad to have experienced it with our son.
+They headed up around 1pm in mid-July with 90+ degree temps (probably not the best decision for an old guy from Texas) and it took them about four hours.
+My husband said it nearly killed him, but he was glad to have experienced it with our son.

 • Distance: 2.4 miles one way